jhap1982/giveituruguay/2013/2013-01-20 - Parklands (Big Day Out Festival), Gold Coast, Australia/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Otherside
+3. Otherside
-Factory of Faith
+4. Factory of Faith
-What in the World
+5. What in the World
-Can't Stop
+6. Can't Stop
-Long Progression tease
+7. Long Progression tease
-If You Have to Ask
+8. If You Have to Ask
-Hardcore Jollies tease
+9. Hardcore Jollies tease
-Tell Me Baby
+10. Tell Me Baby
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-Under the Bridge
+12. Under the Bridge
-Californication
+13. Californication
-Look Around
+14. Look Around
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Suck My Kiss
+19. Suck My Kiss
-I Could Have Lied
+20. I Could Have Lied
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes